SixiangHu/circleD3/README.md

 This is a R package to plot d3 cuircle pack nested plot.
 This package is based on `htmlwidgets` package, hence can be used in `Shiny` app.

-It utilises `d3-tip` javascript library.
+It utilises `d3-tip` javascript library for tooltip.

 The original idea is from http://bl.ocks.org/billdwhite/7207695